AnilKumarDevloper/AnilKumarDevloper/README.md

-- 👋 Hi, I’m @AnilKumarDevloper
+- 👋 Hi, I’m Anil Kumar
-- 👀 I’m interested in ...
-Laravel
+- 💼 I’m a developer working with Laravel, JavaScript, JQuery, React, and MySQL
-- 🌱 I’m currently learning ...
-React
+- 🌱 I’m currently learning NodeJs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m to collaborate on open-source Laravel or JS projects
-- 📫 How to reach me ... send me email on "kum09a@gmail.com"
+- 📫 How to reach me -> send me email on "kum09a@gmail.com"
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him
 - ⚡ Fun fact: ...

 <!---